codercreative/pong-game/README.md

 ### What I learned along the way

-- Using the canvas html element
+- Animation with requestAnimationFrame
+- Collision detection with getBoundingClientRect
+- Object-Oriented Programming by creating Ball and Paddle classes
 - Positioning the paddles

-### Cool functionality to add
+### Additional features to add later...

-- Confetti when player wins
+- Confetti and shoutout text if player wins after a certain time
+- Make sure the bot loses once in a while
+- Smoother movement of player paddle
+- Use arrow keys to control player paddle rather than mouse
-- Background color changes when game gets harder to play
+- Hide the instructions when the game begins

-### Resources: